Aug 10, 2006

 Arab leaders fear Shia rise

-Arab leaders are visibly fearful of the spread of Shia influence in the region, they see Iran in all of this.
-King Abdullah of Jordan warned of a “Shia Crescent” stretching from Iran, Iraq, Syria to Lebanon.
-The rise of Iraqi Shia to power, Iran’s nuclear program and the recent Hezbollah attacks made Arab leaders even more worried.
+Arab leaders are increasingly fearful of the expanding influence of Shia power in the region, which they largely attribute to Iran.
+King Abdullah of Jordan famously warned of a “Shia Crescent” stretching from Iran through Iraq, Syria, and Lebanon.
+The rise of Iraq’s Shia leadership, Iran’s nuclear ambitions, and the recent Hezbollah attacks have only heightened these concerns.

 No comments: